hack-the-crisis-web/htc-web/src/pages/index.md

-  The Global Hack has already drawn attention across the globe - covered by *Forbes*, Silicon Republic, GovInsider among others - and brought on board a fleet of world-class mentors, such as Silicon Valley’s tech superstar Steve Jurvetson and former President of Estonia and a visiting fellow at Stanford - Toomas Hendrik Ilves.
+  The Global Hack has already drawn attention across the globe - covered by *Forbes*, Silicon Republic, GovInsider among others - and brought on board a fleet of world-class mentors, such as Silicon Valley’s tech superstar Steve Jurvetson, former President of Estonia Toomas Hendrik Ilves and Head of TED.
 tracklistDescription: >-
   The tracks are inspired by the UN sustainability goals that cover the majority of our future challenges.
 These are the areas most likely to see the biggest